trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/11-aflpp/index.md

         }
     #endif
     ```
-3. Wrap the target code being executed inside a `while` loop.
-The used number of iterations should be reasonably large.
-The values 1k and 10k are most often used.
-There is no official guidance on how this constant affects fuzzing performance.
+3. Place the target code within a while loop, setting the maximum number of iterations between 1k and 10k.
+This parameter dictates how many cycles occur before AFL++ restarts the process to manage memory leaks and issues related to global state.
+Choose smaller values if your fuzz target is instable (e.g. leaks memory or keeps global state).
+Choose larger values if you believe your program is stable (e.g. if you are fuzzing a Rust library).
+Note, that the benefit of increasing the value does to values like `1000k` or `INT_MAX` does likely not improve the performance by much, if the restart time is reasonably small.
     ```C++
     while (__AFL_LOOP(1000)) {
         size_t len = strlen(input_buf);